MattSkala/in4331-kaflinkshop/README.md

 ## Request Format

-The server handles HTTP methods defined in the `app.router`.
+The server handles HTTP routes defined in the `app.router`.
 Each route handler first validates input parameters, then constructs the request object, and finally sends the request to a Kafka queue designated to the specific service.

 All messages in Kafka should be serialized using JSON.
 Messages sent from the server to input topics should contain the following fields: